Database provides access to vital quality-controlled observations

 NCEI supports the Surface Ocean CO₂ Atlas (SOCAT), a synthesis activity for quality-controlled, surface ocean CO₂ observations by the international marine carbon research community.
 SOCAT is key for the quantification of the ocean carbon sink and ocean acidification as well as for the evaluation of ocean biogeochemical models.

-The newest version of the Surface Ocean Carbon Atlas database, known as SOCATv2022, is now available from NCEI.
-SOCAT version 2022 has quality-controlled in situ surface ocean fugacity of CO2 measurements made on ships, moorings, autonomous and drifting surface platforms.
+SOCAT has quality-controlled in situ surface ocean fugacity of CO2 measurements made on ships, moorings, autonomous and drifting surface platforms.
 Fugacity of CO2 (fCO2) is a type of quality control which corrects the observations for pressure differentials due to temperature.
-SOCAT is used for quantification of ocean CO2 uptake and is the cornerstone of the Global Carbon Budget 2021.
+SOCAT is used for quantification of ocean CO2 uptake and was used to evaluate ocean models in the Global Carbon Budget 2023.
 It is also used for evaluation of climate models and sensor data.
+SOCAT is a core Global Ocean Observing System data product for biogeochemistry endorsed by the Global Ocean Observing System GOOS.